dimashidayat99/Recomposing_Classical_Music_With_GAI/model/gan/README.md

 ## Music Generation
 ### Processing
-The outputs of the model training are arrays of treble notes, treble durations, bass notes, and bass durations.
+The notes and durations from each generated array of treble and bass are extracted forming note and duration arrays.
+Therefore, the outputs of the model training are arrays of treble notes, treble durations, bass notes, and bass durations.
 Each of the outputs went through music generation processes to generate music.
 The process is as follows:

-1. Top K Sampling: The outputs (notes and durations) underwent the top k sampling process where one from the top ten notes and one from the top five durations were randomly selected.
+1. Top K Sampling: The outputs underwent the top k sampling process where one from the top ten notes and one from the top five durations were randomly selected.

 2. Dataframe Construction: The dataframe was constructed based on the selected notes and durations.
 Since there are two clef, there are two total data frames which are the treble clef data frame and bass clef data frame.